NathanHarrington/NathanHarrington.github.io/content/pages/wasatch_work_log_timeline.md

 save_as: pages/wasatch_work_log_timeline.html
 status: hidden

+2016-11-11 06:41 Deeply nested name space alterations.
+Start of complete build through hardware setup and capture.
+Full integration and commitment to current build process on appveyor.
+Linkage and detaile system notes for iteration cycles.
+Merge with agile tracking structure in asana.

+    4612f58 start of initial setup
+    a9d51cd move to long polling widget
+    dda1a00 start application maximized
+    f6693a6 start application maximized
+    a4c424d full screen graph layout for tests

+2016-11-11 16:30

 2016-11-10 06:56 Execution of linode ssd mitigation plan for cookbook failure issues at digital ocean.
 Start of server replication and outage monitoring setup.
 Noise isolation options and evaluation.
 Tracking of